 - Pre-infusion function

-But there are two features that make the Bambino Plus such a good espresso machine for home baristas:
+The two features that make this small espresso maker such a good espresso machine for home baristas are the:

 - Automatic steam wand: Set your preferred milk temperature and foam quantity and the machine does the rest with the use of a unique sensor in the tray of the machine.
 The result is perfect textured milk every time.

 - Rapid heating time: the Breville Bambino is ready to go in just 3 seconds.

 There is a large 64 ounce water tank, cup warmer, 54mm portafilter and a modern stainless steel casing.
 It also comes with a full suite of accessories including tamper, frothing pitcher and pressurized baskets.

 When comparing the Breville Bambino Plus vs Duo Temp Pro, the key differences are the automatic steam wand, rapid heating time and auto button control found on the Bambino.